University of Texas tower shooting: Ascent to observation deck

 On the 26th floor, the quartet of Day, Crum, Cowan, Martinez, and two other officers named Jack Rodman and Leslie Gebert (who had separately ascended to this floor) encountered a distraught Michael Joseph Gabour, who hysterically shouted that his family had been murdered inside the tower by the gunman as he clutched his wife's bloodstained white shoes.
-Gabour attempted to wrestle a rifle from one of the officers; Day and Cowan constrained the distraught man as Rodman and Gebert returned via elevator to the ground floor, where they instructed Vera Palmer to switch off all elevators within the building before they began securing all perimeter entrances to the edifice as Martinez and Crum ascended the stairs to the 27th floor.
+Gabour attempted to wrestle a rifle from one of the officers; Day and Cowan restrained the distraught man as Rodman and Gebert returned via elevator to the ground floor, where they instructed Vera Palmer to switch off all elevators within the building before they began securing all perimeter entrances to the edifice as Martinez and Crum ascended the stairs to the 27th floor.
 (Day followed Crum and Martinez to the 27th floor shortly thereafter.)
 As Martinez and Crum ascended the stairs to the observation deck, Crum asked, "Are we playing for keeps?", Martinez responded, "You're damn right we are", to which Crum replied, "Well, you better deputize me".
 Martinez replied, "Consider yourself deputized."

 Midway upon the stairwell leading to the reception area, Martinez and Crum found the bodies of Marguerite Lamport and Mark Gabour, and the severely injured Mary Gabour and her son, Michael.
 Michael Gabour—slumped against a wall at the base of the stairway—had initially been knocked unconscious and had only recently awakened.
 He gestured to the observation deck as he informed Martinez and Crum, "He's out there."
 After positioning Mary Gabour on her side to prevent her from drowning in her own blood, the two men continued ascending to the reception area, where they discovered the mortally wounded Edna Townsley.

 Martinez and Crum were the first individuals to reach the observation deck.
-Martinez first dislodged the dolly Whitman had wedged against the door before instructing Crum to remain positioned outside the door with his firearm focused to provide cover from their right, and to shoot any individual who appeared in his sights from this southwesterly direction, as he proceeded warily to the left.
+Martinez first dislodged the dolly Whitman had wedged against the door before instructing Crum to remain positioned outside the door with his firearm focused to provide cover from their right, and to shoot anyone who appeared in his sights from this southwesterly direction, as he proceeded warily to the left.
 McCoy and Day separately reached the observation deck shortly thereafter: McCoy immediately followed Martinez to Crum's left; Day—arriving at the observation deck shortly after McCoy—proceeded to Crum's right.
 Believing he heard the sniper's footsteps proceeding toward the corner of the observation deck he covered, Crum fired a single shot from his rifle into the southwest corner of the parapet, directing Whitman away from his line of fire.